Ostrinia scapulalis: Mate searching behavior

-In most species, females are viewed as the more choosy sex with regards to the attributes of a given male due to a larger investment in a single gamete (the ova) by the female.
-However, evidence shows that O. scapulalis demonstrates behavior that would indicate the opposite being true.
+In most species, females are viewed as the more choosy sex with regards to the attributes of a given male due to a larger investment in a single gamete (the ova) by the female, but O. scapulalis demonstrates behavior that would indicate the opposite being true.
 Females may pursue males (using species-specific pheromones) and males vary their investment in females of varying quality due to a significant cost of copulation to the male.
 This cost includes activities such as the production of sperm, territorial guarding, and parental care.
 Males were found to invest less in females that were older, smaller, or water deprived, indicating that the adzuki bean borer does change its reproductive investment due to the quality of the mate.

 This alteration in reproductive investment also changes with respect to the age of the males.
 More modulation occurs with older males, demonstrating that mate-searching behavior is influenced by female condition and male age.
 While older males were found to have higher rates of mating success than younger males, this was merely found to be due to a higher frequency of courtship and not reflective of female preference.

 Female/male interactions

 Female pheremones

-Recently, gas chromatography has been used in order to identify the female sex chromosomes of O. scapulalis.
-The pheromone cocktail has been identified as a combination of the following compounds: (Z)-11-tetradecenyl acetate (Z11–14:OAc) and (E)-11-tetradecenyl acetate (E11–14:OAc) in a ratio of 100:3.
+Recently, gas chromatography has been used to identify the female sex chromosomes of O. scapulalis.
+The pheromone cocktail has been identified as a combination of these compounds: (Z)-11-tetradecenyl acetate (Z11–14:OAc) and (E)-11-tetradecenyl acetate (E11–14:OAc) in a ratio of 100:3.
 In any single sex pheromone gland of the female moth, there is approximately 6.6 ng of Z11–14: OAc and 2.4 ng of E11–14:OAc present on average though it varies significantly.
-It has been shown that variations in the ratio of one chemical to the other is largely influenced by genetic factors.
-Wind tunnel bioassays have shown that the binary blend of the two pheromones impact male behavior in the same way that a virgin female does, thus linking male behavior to the pheromones released by virgin females.
+Variations in the ratio of one chemical to the other is largely influenced by genetic factors.
+Wind-tunnel bioassays have shown that the binary blend of the two pheromones impact male behavior in the same way that a virgin female does, thus linking male behavior to the pheromones released by virgin females.

 Male ultrasound courtship

 The male adzuki bean borer is primarily known to produce ultrasounds during courtship.
-This helps with courtship since the ultrasound renders the female motionless making copulation easier.
-These emitted pulses continue for an extended period time at a frequency of 40 kHz.
-However, the amplitude of this modulation is significantly altered between different populations which has been especially correlated to the surrounding geography of the population.
+This helps with courtship since the ultrasound renders the female motionless, making copulation easier.
+These emitted pulses continue for an extended time at a frequency of 40 kHz.
+However, the amplitude of this modulation is significantly altered between different populations, which has been especially correlated to the surrounding geography of the population.

 Other courtship behavior

-Outside of using ultrasound, there are other courtship behaviors observed.
+Outside of using ultrasound, other courtship behaviors are observed.
 The male adzuki bean borer generally approaches from the rear of the female.
-As it does so, he fans his wings to appear larger.
+As he does so, he fans his wings to appear larger.
 The male then vibrates the raised wings and extends his genital claspers.
 His abdomen is also extended at the targeted female.
 If the display is successful, the female accepts the male.
-If the display is not successful, the female may walk or fly away.
+If the display is not successful, she may walk or fly away.